I often ask myself (especially lately) what makes a great president.

 - They tend to have a good sense of humor and don’t take themselves too seriously

 George Washington, our first President, offers an exceptional example of what it means to lead.
-Not only did he lead the upstart Continental Army to victory against of the most powerful military power in the world, he walked away from absolute power when he refused to become king of the newly formed United States of America, and voluntarily gave up his position as our first President.
+Not only did he lead the upstart Continental Army to victory against the most powerful military power in the world.
+He also walked away from absolute power when he refused to become king of the newly formed United States of America, and voluntarily gave up his position as our first President.
 I think that sometimes we forget how unusual, risky, and selfless these actions were at the time.

 - The way you carry yourself as a leader matters.
 Washington was known for having impeccable manners and professional attire.
 He was also highly regarded for treating everyone around him with dignity and respect.
 Your behavior should match the nobility of your purpose.

 - Strive to be as honest and straightforward as possible: Everyone knew that when you spoke with Washington you were getting the truth and he would be a man of his word including his slaves who were freed upon his death as promised.

 - An army needs structure and discipline, and you don’t require it at your own peril.
 Washington was a “by the book” type of guy.

 - Training matters.
 He made sure his underfunded and overmatched troops were properly drilled and instructed.

 - Keep your communication clear and concise.
 Washington was not a great orator or writer.
 He accepted this fact and instead made sure his messages were devoid of ambiguity.